BLUEBL0B/Secret-Sing-Box/Client-Guidelines/Sing-Box-Windows-en.md

 winget install sing-box
 ```

-You can close the terminal after the installation is complete (Sing-Box can also be updated with the same command)
+You can close the terminal after the installation is complete (Sing-Box can also be updated with the same command).

-If you are getting an error telling that winget is absent, then follow the instructions below
+If you are getting an error telling that winget is absent, then follow the instructions below.

 -----